Chart Color Schemes

 Residential development activity is lower than average in Dalmeny according to AreaSearch's national comparison of local real estate markets

-Dalmeny has had minimal residential development activity with fewer than one dwelling approval annually over the past five years, totalling just three approvals.
-This low level of development reflects the rural nature of the area where housing needs are typically specific to local requirements rather than broader market demand.
-Notably, due to the small number of approvals, individual projects can significantly impact annual growth and relativity statistics in Dalmeny.
+Dalmeny has seen minimal residential development activity, with fewer than one dwelling approval per year on average over the past five years (four approvals in total).
+This low level of development reflects the rural nature of the area, where housing projects are typically driven by specific local needs rather than broader market demand.
+It is important to note that due to the small number of approvals, individual projects can significantly impact annual growth and relative statistics.

 Frequently Asked Questions - Development